 Here are a few changes specifically related to VAT:

-The latest guidance, published on the HMRC website on 18 September 2019, advises that it will not be possible to use HMRC’s VAT online services to claim a VAT refund from an EU member state after 5pm on 31 January 2020.
+Subject to the terms of a trade agreement that may be reached, it may not be possible to use HMRC’s VAT online services to claim a VAT refund from an EU member state after 5pm on 31 January 2020.

 The deadline is therefore not the deadline by which a claim for EU VAT incurred in 2019 must be made, but it is the deadline for such a claim to be made via the HMRC Online Portal.
 The deadline is tight, but if it is possible to do so, the process for claiming VAT via the HMRC Portal is likely to be simpler.